trong-le/aries-activity-github-source/README.md

 ### List Repos
 `listRepos` - Lists all the repositories that are accessible by the authenticated user.

-### List Org Repos
-`listOrgRepos` - Lists all repositories for the specified organization.

 ### List Repo Commit Comments
 `listRepoCommitComments` - Lists the commit comments for the specified repository.